Staff Pick: Technological Innovations and Global Trade of Services

-This is the second post in a two-part series on the role of innovations in global trade.
+The On the Economy blog will periodically rerun blog posts that were of particular interest.
+The following is the second post in a two-part series from December 2020 on the role of innovations in global trade.

 The previous post discussed how a simple innovation—the use of shipping containers—may have contributed to the rapid expansion of international trade over the past 50 years.
 This post looks at the potential impact of another innovation—information and communication technologies (ICT).